yakyak/hangupsjs/README.md

 #### `connect_failed (err)`

+Indicates that the client connection either didn't start or was interrupted.
+Either way, the client will not try to connect again by itself.
+Another `client.connect` is required.

-Emitted in two cases.
-Either after `connecting` indicating that the client could not connect at all, or after `connected` when running the polling successfully, but is interrupted (such as lost network connection).
+Emitted in three cases.

+1. After `connecting` (in `client.connect()`) indicating that the client could not connect at all.

+2. After `connected` when running the polling (server push channel) successfully, but is interrupted (such as lost network connection).

+3. If the server push channel receives no events after 45 seconds (server emits at least `noop` every 20-30 seconds).

 ### Chat events